ribokit/RiboDraw/README.md

 ## Development Notes

-* Testing on large ribosomal subunit (23S rRNA) of _E. coli_, initially on Domain III.
+* Testing on large ribosomal subunit (23S rRNA) of _E. coli_, initially on Domains I and III.

 * May have dependencies on various functions in RiboKit.